High performing teams execute more quickly, they make better decisions, they solve complex problems more easily, and they have enhanced creativity.

 5. Hold productive meetings

-Adopting better meeting habits and routines is an easy way to implement small changes within a team.
+In fact, adopting better meeting habits and routines is an easy way to implement small changes within a team.

 All meetings can be prone to going off the rails, so have managers agree meeting ground rules for their team meetings to ensure they run efficiently and effectively.